 25. Zythos VAP (Rhodes island)

 Zythos VAP Beer is the only beer on this list that comes from the lovely island of Rhodes.
 The microbrewery itself was founded in 2006 by P. Kougios, and it has entered the local market dynamically while being the first greek beer produced in the Dodecannese islands.
 The main beer that the microbrewery produces is Zythos VAP Lager that has a lovely golden colour and rich aromas with a dry finish.
-You will mainly find the beer on the island of Rhodes but you can also find it in Crete or even Santorini.
+You will mainly find this greek beer brand on the island of Rhodes but you can also find it in Crete or even Santorini.

 MORE TIPS FOR GREECE